kristoff-it/zig-okredis/REPLIES.md

 or a `nil` reply, the client will return `error.GotErrorReply` or `error.GotNilReply` if any such event occurs.**

-At the moment triggering any of these errors will result in a corrupted connection and will require you to close and reopen the client. *This might change in the future.*
+At the moment, triggering any of these errors will result in a corrupted connection and will require you to close and reopen the client. *This might change in the future.*